Luogotenente: World War I

-When Italy entered World War I on the side of the Allies in May 1915, King Victor Emmanuel III (Vittorio Emanuele III) decided to leave for the front and entrusted some of his governmental functions to his uncle, Prince Tommaso of Savoy, Duke of Genoa, by a special decree of 25 May 1915.
+When Italy entered World War I on the side of the Allies in May 1915, King Victor Emmanuel III (Vittorio Emanuele III) decided to leave for the front and entrusted some of his governmental functions to his uncle, Prince Tommaso, Duke of Genoa, by a special decree of 25 May 1915.

 As lieutenant general, Prince Tommasso carried out only formal and protocol functions in Rome without any role in substantive governance.
 However, during the war years royal decrees were called "lieutenant decrees" and bore the signature of Prince Tommasso rather than that of Victor Emmanuel III.
-The war ended on 11 November 1918, but Prince Tommasso's lieutenancy extended well beyond that: It was not until 7 July 1919 that Prince Tommasso returned to private life and the king to the full extent of his functions in accordance with Decree Number 1082 of 6 July 1919.
+The war ended on 11 November 1918, but Prince Tommasso's lieutenancy extended well beyond that: It was not until 7 July 1919 that Prince Tommasso returned to private life and the King to the full extent of his functions in accordance with Decree Number 1082 of 6 July 1919.

 Italian protectorate of Albania

 Italy conquered the Albanian Kingdom in April 1939, establishing the Italian protectorate of Albania with Victor Emmanuel III as its king.
 In 1940, the Kingdom of Italy considered appointing Prince Adalberto, Duke of Bergamo, to act as king's lieutenant general in Albania, but no such appointment took place.